FIVE Top Tips for Technical Relaunchers

 an interview question, reframe the question and answer using the

 language you do know:

 Recruiters may ask technical questions in an effort to evaluate logical thinking rather than in-depth knowledge of a particular programming language.
-Jennifer Howland, Executive, Pathways for Experienced Technical Women at IBM, who launched and expanded IBM Tech Re-Entry, IBM’s return to work program, recommends to candidates to feel comfortable saying “I have not used that language to solve the problem you are presenting, but I did use language x to solve something similar and this is how I did it.”
+Jennifer Howland, former Managing Director at iRelaunch, who launched and expanded IBM Tech Re-Entry, IBM’s return to work program, recommends to candidates to feel comfortable saying “I have not used that language to solve the problem you are presenting, but I did use language x to solve something similar and this is how I did it.”
 She comments, “demonstrating you get the logic is the important part.”

 #2: Free courses through edX, Coursera or other high quality education platforms are considered legitimate credentials by most employers for updating purposes.
 But you must complete them.
 From a successful tech relauncher: “I did a lot of courses on edX and the free open source classes that universities conduct.
 I took courses in Python and Java and also in Agile and scripting.”
 It’s important to complete the courses and list them on your resume.
 You do not have to pay to take the version with the certificate.
 The free versions are fine.

 #3: Use GitHub to build, archive and access a portfolio of your work/coding projects.

 If you are doing coding projects for your courses or as a volunteer, make sure to keep the projects you work on in GitHub or similar portfolio archiving software.
 If you are doing projects for a paying or pro bono client, make sure you get permission to share it for your own recruiting purposes, and remove identifying information before sharing.
 GitHub gives you a place to store your work, and access it easily.
 Also you can share your work by simply providing a link for employer recruiters.